senzing-garage/knowledge-base/proposals/streamline/use-senzings-truth-set-data-windows.md

 ## Identify data sources

-5. To add Truth Set data sources to the Senzing configuration, copy/paste the following block of code into the interactive Python session and press the **Enter** key.
+5. In the interactive Python session, add Truth Set data sources to the Senzing configuration by copy/pasting the following block of code and pressing the **Enter** key.
    Example:

     ```python